 - Legal prevention of information manipulation or restriction by government, media, or lobbies.

-Regardless of origin, a person’s culture is defined by their first language.
+Regardless of origin, a person’s culture is best defined by their first language.

 Commensurate with this anthropological reality: